1602/jugglingdb/README.md

 ## About

-JugglingDB - cross-db ORM, providing common ORM to access most popular database formats.
+JugglingDB -- cross-db ORM, providing **common interface** to access most popular database formats.
 Currently supported: mysql, mongodb, redis, neo4j and js-memory-storage (yep, self-written engine for test-usage only).
 You can add your favorite database adapter, checkout one of existing adapters to learn how, it's super-easy, I guarantee.

 ## Installation